The Future of Office Design | Trend 3: Floor-to-Ceiling Space Division Solutions

 Q: Which manufacturers are innovating in this space?

-A: Knoll has built a reputation on innovation.
-Transwall is also especially well-known for having a comprehensive panel system of moveable, glass wall systems.
+A: Trendway is known for innovative movable walls.
+Transwall has has a comprehensive panel system of moveable, glass wall systems.
 And AIS Matrix has an extensive line of quality, modular walls.

 Q: If a client was considering an FTC solution, what’s the best advice you would offer them?